ahmdrz/simple-vcf-loader/README.md

 # simple-vcf-loader
-A very very simple program to manage vcf files and search over them
+A very very simple program to manage vcf files and search over them ( Written in *cpp* )

 ***
 1. Simple to use
 2. Like a terminal